Ireland–United Kingdom relations: Anglo-Irish Trade War

 A further dispute arose in 1930 over the issue of the Irish government's refusal to reimburse the United Kingdom with "land annuities".
 These annuities were derived from government financed soft loans given to Irish tenant farmers before independence to allow them to buy out their farms from landlords (see Irish Land Acts).
 These loans were intended to redress the issue of landownership in Ireland arising from the wars of the 17th century.
 The refusal of the Irish government to pass on monies it collected from these loans to the British government led to a retaliatory and escalating trade war between the two states from 1932 until 1938, a period known as the Anglo-Irish Trade War or the Economic War.

 While the UK was less affected by the Economic War, the Irish economy was virtually crippled by the resulting capital flight.
 Unemployment was extremely high and the effects of the Great Depression compounded the difficulties.
 The government urged people to support the confrontation with the UK as a national hardship to be shared by every citizen.
 Pressures, especially from agricultural producers in Ireland and exporters in the UK, led to an agreement between the two governments in 1938 resolving the dispute.

 Many infant industries were established during this "economic war".
 Almost complete import substitution was achieved in many sectors behind a protective tariff barrier.
 These industries proved valuable during the war years as they reduced the need for imports.

 Under the terms of resulting Anglo-Irish Trade Agreement, all duties imposed during the previous five years were lifted but Ireland was still entitled to impose tariffs on British imports to protect new Irish "infant" industries.
 Ireland was to pay a one-off £10 million sum to the United Kingdom (as opposed to annual repayments of £250,000 over 47 more years).
 Arguably the most significant outcome, however, was the return of so-called "Treaty Ports", three ports in Ireland maintained by the UK as sovereign bases under the terms of the Anglo-Irish Treaty.
-The handover of these ports facilitated Irish neutrality during World War II, and made it much harder for Britain to ensure the safety of the Atlantic Conveys.
+The handover of these ports made it harder for Britain to ensure the safety of the Atlantic Conveys.